10 Years of Bringing Character to Life

 2007 | Welcome to Louisville

-- Newlyweds George and Julie move to Louisville so the blushing bride can enroll in seminary.
-George lands a part-time job blowing things up in educational science programs.
+- George moves to Louisville with his new bride Julie so that she can enroll in seminary.
+He lands a part-time job blowing things up in educational science programs.
 Meanwhile, he starts networking in the Louisville theatre community.

 - After just four months in town, Drama by George produces our first play, Christmas Presence, a modern retelling of the biblical nativity story.
 The five-actor production tours to churches and organizations in 2007 and 2008.

 - George gives his first performance of Stories Alive!, our longest-running show.
 George has now presented the high-energy performance, which brings students onstage as characters in classic fairy tales, 152 times for 10,500 students!

 - In summer 2008, George launches Boys vs. Girls: The Game Show.
 The wacky, messy game show — always a big hit at summer day camps — has now been presented 106 times for 5800 kids.

 2009 | What a Character